datavis-tech/reactive-model/README.md

 });
 ```

-<a name="getter-setters" href="#getter-setters">#</a> getter-setters
+<a name="getter-setters" href="#getter-setters">#</a> <i>getter-setters</i>

 Every tracked property is made available on the model object as a [chainable getter-setter function](http://bost.ocks.org/mike/chart/#reconfiguration).

 A property is considered "tracked" after it is

  * used as an input property to a reactive function,
  * used as an output property to a reactive function, or
  * added as a public property.

-Assuming there is a tracked property `a`, we can set its value to 5 like this:
+Assuming there is a tracked property `a`, we can set it to 5 like this:

 ```javascript
 model.a(5);